-Multiple sclerosis (MS) can profoundly affect your physical health, but it can also take a serious toll on your mental health.
-Depression, stress, anxiety, and mood swings are all common in people with advancing MS, but it’s possible to manage these emotional changes.
-Here are some ways to reduce stress, create a healthier mindset, and maintain a better quality of life.
+Multiple sclerosis (MS) can profoundly affect your physical health, but it can take a serious toll on your mental health too.
+Depression, stress, anxiety, and mood changes are all common in people with advancing MS.

 If you have MS, you know that each day brings new challenges and questions.
 Constant uncertainty and worry can cause almost anyone to feel anxious, stressed, or fearful.

 The most common emotional changes you may experience with MS include: